 Our mission is to see as many as possible hear and understand the gospel of Jesus Christ.
 We believe that everyone has the right to hear and understand the message of Jesus, and that through the gospel, lives are transformed, as are communities and nations.
 We share this message in any way we can: publicly before crowds and one-on-one with individuals, near and far, in large cities and remote villages.
 We believe God can use all kinds of gifts and all kinds of strategies to bring hope to all kinds of people.
 We have a specific passion (although not limited to) for New Zealand, The South Pacific and Asia.
 Our overall mandate is to see people from everywhere, going everywhere to Make Him Known.

 Community has always been central to who we are and how we function.
-We’ve increased from a small handful of families and singles in 2005 into a vibrant and growing missions training centre with dozens of families, young married couples and singles who are full-time staff volunteers.
-We are a multi-generational community of staff and students from many nations and church backgrounds, sharing life and serving together.
+We’ve increased from a small handful of families and singles in 2005 into a vibrant and growing missions training centre with families, young married couples and singles.
+We are a multi-generational community many nations and church backgrounds, sharing life and serving together.
 We eat together, seek God, live in a variety of shared housing, and are constantly strengthened by the gifts and experiences of others.
 We also value the individual, seeking to empower, equip and show worth to each person, so no one gets lost in the crowd.
-We are part of a wider community with the Tauranga House of Prayer, and a number of local churches we are closely partnered with.
+We are part of a wider community with the Furnace Prayer Room, and a number of local churches we are closely partnered with.

 YWAM is committed to know God, His nature, His character and His ways.
 We seek to reflect who He is in every aspect of our lives and ministry.
 The automatic overflow of knowing and enjoying fellowship with God is a desire to share Him with others.2Ki 19:19; Job 42:5; Psa 46:10; Psa 103:7-13; Jer 9:23-24; Hos 6:3; Joh 17:3; Eph 1:16-17; Php 3:7-11; 1 Jo 2:4-6